 Greek yogurt may reduce the risk of type 2 diabetes, a condition that affects how the body processes blood sugar.

-Researchers linked eating more yogurt, although not other dairy products, to a reduced risk of type 2 diabetes, according to a 2014 study.
+Researchers linked eating more yogurt, although not other dairy products, to a reduced risk of type 2 diabetes, according to a

 There are many ways to enjoy Greek yogurt, including: